 How olesoxime works

-SMA is characterized by the progressive loss of motor neurons, specialized nerve cells that are crucial for controlling movement.
+SMA is characterized by the progressive loss of motor neurons, specialized nerve cells that are crucial for controlling muscle movement.
 Olesoxime was developed with the aim of protecting the health of these neurons.

 Animal studies on olesoxime demonstrated that the treatment was able to increase survival in SMA mouse models, compared with placebo treatment.